YassineJOUT/weigu-api/README.md

-### This repo is the fronend repository for the project diboo
+### This repo is the backend repository for the project weigu

-diboo is a platform for client who wants to order a meal online, it proposes various kinds of restaurants, menus, and meals. this project is developped using graphql architecture.
+weigu is a plateform to to connect the community and let them share and right articles, those articles could be matched with other users articles.

 ### Tools and technologis

-NodeJs, NestJs, Typescript, Appoloserver, graphql, passport, mongoose.
+NodeJs, NestJs, Typescript, Mongoose, Nodemailer.